basherpm/basher/README.md

 - `basher outdated` - List packages which are not in the latest version
 - `basher upgrade <package>` - Upgrades a package to the latest version

+### Configuration options

+To change the behavior of basher, you can set the following variables either globally or before each command:

+- `BASHER_FULL_CLONE=true` - Clones the full repo history instead of only the last commit (useful for package development)

 ## Packages

 Packages are simply github repos (username/repo).